DataDog/system-tests/docs/weblog/README.md

 A weblog is a web app that system uses to test the library.
 A weblog app is required for each platform that the system tests will test.
 The weblog must implement a number of different end points.

+## Disclaimer

+This document describes endpoints implemented on weblog.
+Though, it's not a complete description, and can contains mistakes.
+The source of truth are the test itself.
+If a weblog endpoint passes system tests, then you can consider it as ok.
+And if it does not passes it, then you must correct it, even if it's in line with this document.

+**You are strongly encouraged to help others by submitting corrections when you notice issues with this document.**

 # Endpoints

 ## GET / (aka plain text end point)